aws-amplify/docs/docs/cli/graphql-transformer/function.md

 **Example: Get the logged in user from Amazon Cognito User Pools**

 When building applications, it is often useful to fetch information for the current user.
 You can use the `@function` directive to quickly add a resolver that uses AppSync identity information to fetch a user from Amazon Cognito User Pools.
 First make sure you have added Amazon Cognito User Pools enabled via `amplify add auth` and a GraphQL API via `amplify add api` to an amplify project.
 Once you have created the user pool, get the **UserPoolId** from **amplify-meta.json** in the **backend/** directory of your amplify project.
 You will provide this value as an environment variable in a moment.
-Next, using the Amplify function category, AWS console, or other tool, deploy a AWS Lambda function with the following contents.
+Next, using the Amplify function category, AWS console, or some other tool, deploy an AWS Lambda function with the following contents.

 For example purposes assume the function is named `GraphQLResolverFunction`: